sintel-dev/pyteller/README.md

 within [benchmark/results](benchmark/results) folder as CSV files.
 In addition, you can find it in the [details Google Sheets document](https://docs.google.com/spreadsheets/d/1EQd2x4BPSYEs6KLLUKrxzY3e8TuysnYnaSYAsBiPwCA/edit?usp=sharing).

 ### Leaderboard
 We summarize the results in the [leaderboard](benchmark/leaderboard.md) table.
-We showcase the number of wins each pipeline has over the ARIMA pipeline.
+We showcase the percentage of times each pipeline wins over the ARIMA pipeline.

 The summarized results can also be browsed in the following [summary Google Sheets document](https://docs.google.com/spreadsheets/d/1OPwAslqfpWvzpUgiGoeEq-Wk_yK-GYPGpmS7TwEaSbw/edit?usp=sharing).